microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBIColumn.md

 ```

 ## DESCRIPTION
-The New-PowerBIColumn cmdlet lets you create new PowerBI column object.
+The New-PowerBIColumn cmdlet lets you create new Power BI column object.

 ## EXAMPLES